Is Atopic Dermatitis an Autoimmune Disease?

 Underlying chronic inflammation is a major component of atopic dermatitis.
 The skin inflammation associated with the condition is driven by effector cells and is considered a “type 2” immune response.
 Periostin, a protein that serves as a marker for a number of allergic diseases, including asthma, contributes to the clinical features of atopic dermatitis.
 It also contributes to the clinical features of other inflammatory skin diseases such as the autoimmune disease scleroderma.

-In 2014, a study demonstrated that participants with eczema who were treated with a drug that targeted specific immune signaling proteins experienced significant symptom improvements compared to those participants treated with a placebo.
-That study opened the door for immune-specific treatments for atopic dermatitis and indicated that the condition is autoimmune in nature.
-This year, researchers discovered that an overactive immune system skewed toward allergy actually alters lipid formation in the skin of eczema patients, which affects the skin’s barrier.
-Studies show it is that change in the skin’s barrier that then leads to the dry, cracked, itchy skin that plagues those who live with atopic dermatitis.
+In 2014, a study demonstrated that participants with eczema who were treated with a drug that targeted specific immune signaling proteins experienced significant symptom improvements compared to those participants treated with a placebo.3 That study opened the door for immune-specific treatments for atopic dermatitis and indicated that the condition is autoimmune in nature.
+Researchers discovered that an overactive immune system skewed toward allergy actually alters lipid formation in the skin of eczema patients, which affects the skin’s barrier.4 Studies show it is that change in the skin’s barrier that then leads to the dry, cracked, itchy skin that plagues those who live with atopic dermatitis.

 Are autoimmune diseases linked?